SignScene: Visual Sign Grounding for Mapless Navigation: Introduction

-We address the challenge of parsing and grounding signs across diverse, complex scenes.
+Our main contribution is a system that addresses the challenge of parsing and grounding signs across diverse, complex scenes.
 To do so, we define the \textit{sign grounding problem} as determining the appropriate local action required to reach a location referenced in a sign, by grounding its abstract navigational direction to a concrete path in the scene.
-To construct a coherent spatial representation of the scene, we assume that the robot has access to RGB observations and robot odometry.
-Our key observation is that the semantic common-sense and reasoning required for this task can be effectively addressed with Vision-Language Models (VLMs).
+To construct a coherent spatial representation of the scene, we assume access to RGB observations and robot odometry.

+Our key insight is that the semantic common-sense and reasoning required for this task can be effectively addressed with Vision-Language Models (VLMs).
 To leverage VLMs, spatial and semantic scene information need to be conveyed in a representation aligned with the visual modality of VLMs.
+Additionally, constructing a sufficient spatial-semantic representation requires exploration, to capture all the regions and navigational structures that are associated with the navigational cues in the sign.

-To this end, we propose the \textbf{\reprfull{}} (\repr{}), an abstract metric–semantic map that organizes navigation-relevant scene information in a frame aligned with a sign’s location and orientation, and renders it as a simplified 2D diagram.
+To this end, we propose \method{}, an abstract metric–semantic representation that organizes navigation-relevant scene information in a frame aligned with a sign’s location and orientation, and renders it as a simplified 2D diagram.
 This representation enables VLMs to reason effectively about spatial relationships and to interpret navigational instructions as intended by human designers.
-Building on \repr{}, we introduce \method{}, a system for parsing and grounding signs that constructs \repr{} from a sequence of RGB observations and odometry to ground instructions in observed signage.
-This includes an improved strategy for sign understanding.
-For real-world deployment, we further present an active variant of \method{} that selects goal-relevant signs and explores the local scene to construct \repr{}, enabling mapless navigation using signs.
+Additionally, we introduce an active perception system for parsing and grounding signs that constructs \method{} through exploration and active mapping.
+Suitable for real-world deployment, our system selects goal-relevant signs and explores the local scene to construct \method{}, enabling mapless navigation using signs.
+While a full navigation pipeline is out of scope for this paper, we plan to extend \method{} in future work.

+Our approach addresses the challenge of open world signage using foundation models.
+We leverage a VLM to extract navigational symbols from signs and then associate them to objects in the scene via an open world object detector.
+To ground abstract, human-centric concepts that are potentially geometrically ambiguous, we construct VLM-aligned representation for grounding.
+Lastly, we mitigate partial observability by exploring and exploiting a local environment around the sign, instead of a single egocentric view.